 Mine Site Greenhouse Mitigation » Mine Site Greenhouse Mitigation

-· Phase‐I (previously reported) - Examination of the performance characteristics of a laboratory‐scale proof of concept SDL prototype under controlled settings;
+- Phase‐I (previously reported) - Examination of the performance characteristics of a laboratory‐scale proof of concept SDL prototype under controlled settings;

 While each phase of the proposed study is the subject of a separate project, they are complementary.
-However, the overall program is stage-gated and, hence, commencement of each phase is subjected to successful completion of prior phases.

 SDL is the only VAM abatement process being developed by an Australian University which provides a near zero emission mining option.
 SDL process development has positioned Australia in the forefront for the development of innovative zero emission VAM abatement technology.

-The key outcomes of Phase II include:
+The key outcomes of Phase‐III can be summarised as: